Suncorp Group

-Suncorp Group Limited, known simply as Suncorp, is an Australian finance, insurance and banking corporation based in Brisbane, Queensland, Australia.
-It was formed on 1 December 1996 by the merger of Suncorp, Metway Bank and the Queensland Industry Development Corporation (QIDC), and is one of Australia's mid-sized banks (by combined lending and deposits) and its largest general insurance group.
+Suncorp Group Limited, known simply as Suncorp, is an Australian general insurance corporation based in Brisbane, Queensland, Australia.
+It was formed on 1 December 1996 by the merger of Suncorp, Metway Bank and the Queensland Industry Development Corporation (QIDC), and was one of Australia's mid-sized banks until 2022 (by combined lending and deposits), and its largest general insurance group.

 History

 Queensland Industry Development Corporation

 QIDC had its origins in Agbank, which was a state government farming financier inaugurated in 1902.
 In 1986, new Queensland legislation incorporated and regulated the bank as the Queensland Industry Development Corporation.
 By the mid 1990s, QIDC had assets of approximately $3 billion.